czi-finance/wrds_sample_code/README.md

 ```

 2. Extract only the valid records and the relevant data items from the Fundamental Annual file (which itself is too large to handle) for the given sample period.
-Here, only US firms with non-missing book value of assets are included.
+Here, only U.S. firms with non-missing book value of assets are included.
 It is important to do a sanity check whether the pair of `gvkey` and `datadate` uniquely identify observations.
 ```sas
 data funda_short; set comp.funda;